-All site users (residents, retail tenants, facilities staff, and cleaning contractors) will be provided with detailed information on recycling and waste management, as part of general building induction and orientation, to promote and reinforce correct practices.
+All site users (residents, retail tenants, facilities staff, and cleaning contractors) will receive detailed information on recycling and waste management, as part of general building induction and orientation, to promote and reinforce correct practices.
 The site's management team will be responsible for guiding this initiative.